 Without a doubt, the most appealing trait of the buena mulata pepper is its appearance.
 The pods start off a pale green, almost yellow color, but quickly turn bright purple as they grow.
-Once they begin to ripen, the peppers turn orange, then brown, and finally to a deep crimson red.
+Once they begin to ripen, the peppers turn orange, then brown, and finally a deep crimson red.

 The peppers grow to be long and slender, around 4 inches in length, and about 1/3 inch wide.
 The plants produce a relatively sparse canopy, with small, thin leaves.